ruboto/EmotionalVoting/README.md

 # EmotionalVoting

 An app for voting on what you like the most.
+This project starts NOW, so please contact me if you want to participate.

 ## Motivation